Enjoy 20% MORE Caviar FREE with Code: 20MORE

 Select the Best Steak Cut

-You may not find common cuts of Wagyu like skirt or hanger, but you can count on steakhouse classics like ribeyes, top sirloin, and strip steak when shopping around.
+You may not find common cuts of Wagyu like skirt or hanger.
+However, you can count on steakhouse classics like ribeyes, top sirloin, and strip steak when shopping around.

-If it's your first time cooking Wagyu, we suggest buying a symmetrical, balanced cut like a ribeye or strip to minimize your margin for error.
+If it's your first time cooking Wagyu, we suggest buying a symmetrical, balanced cut.
+Start with a ribeye or strip to minimize your margin for error.

 The more complicated the cut, the harder it is to get right.

-Hopefully, your Wagyu should be vacuum-sealed and kept cold in the packaging.
+Hopefully, your Wagyu will arrive vacuum-sealed and kept cold in the packaging.
 Place your Wagyu steaks on a plate or in a container for freezer storage to prevent direct frozen contact.

-If not, do your best to wrap the beef tightly in multiple layers of paper and plastic, then store it in the freezer ASAP.
-Freezer burn is caused by air exposure, so work quickly.
+If your Wagyu is not vacuum-sealed on arrival, do your best to wrap the beef tightly in multiple layers of paper and plastic.
+Once wrapped, store it in the freezer ASAP.
+Freezer burn is caused by air exposure, so work quickly to preserve the quality of your steaks.

-The quality of Wagyu beef should not diminish if it's frozen correctly, but ideally, you should be ready to thaw and cook your steak within a few days after receiving the shipment.
+If frozen correctly, the quality of Wagyu beef should not diminish.
+Ideally, you should be ready to thaw and cook your steak a few days after receiving the shipment.

 The process of cooking Wagyu Steak